 I’ve been promising this post to friends and family for months.
 And then I made a kit like this for a friend’s baby shower present, promised some more people I’d write the post… Anyways, here it is.
 Something completely different than our normal beauty posts… This is a postpartum kit!
 This is a great baby shower gift, it was a huge hit at my friend Amy’s shower!
 This is everything that you want to have on hand for after you deliver your baby.

 I read so many different mommy blogs back when I was pregnant (my daughter was born in January 2011), and found lots of little jewels of info.
-I had almost all of the embarrassing stuff I needed in that immediate post-baby haze, though there were a few things (that I did even know existed) when I sent my mom out to purchase.
+I had almost all of the embarrassing stuff I needed in that immediate post-baby haze, though there were a few things (that I did even know existed) that I sent my mom out to purchase.

 In an effort to reduce embarrassing item runs to Target, or to be fully prepared for all bodily fluid issues, I created this kit.
 I recently gave one to my friend Amy for her shower.
-At 2 weeks post partum she sent me a text message that said she had delved into the kit and it was exactly what she needed!
+At 2 weeks postpartum she sent me a text message that said she had delved into the kit and it was exactly what she needed!

 Read on to see what is in the kit!

 Warning: Do NOT read this if you are not expecting or already have kids.
 It scares some people!

 I’ve also written a post on the Pediatrician’s New Baby Kit, a kit of baby medications that I give away as well (and yes, I’m a mommy and a pediatrician).
 That kit is a bit less scary!